Hepatitis A and E. coli outbreaks continue to beset Georgia

 Since June 1, 2018, Georgia has seen 245 hepatitis A infections, with most of them coming this year.

-The hepatitis outbreak has especially affected the Rome area of Northwest Georgia, as well as Dalton, Augusta and Fulton County, state officials say.
+The hepatitis outbreak has especially affected the Rome district's area of northwest Georgia, as well as Dalton, Augusta and Fulton County, state officials say.
 Two-thirds of the Georgia patients have been hospitalized.
 One Georgian has died from the disease.

 Georgia is one of 18 states currently experiencing a large number of cases of the highly contagious liver infection.
-GHN first reported on the Georgia hepatitis A surge in March.
+GHN first reported on the Georgia hepatitis A surge last month.

 Hepatitis A can range from a mild illness lasting a few weeks to a severe illness lasting several months.